escap09/angular-library-demo/README.md

 It is using [dherges/ng-packagr](https://github.com/dherges/ng-packagr) internally for maintaining and creating the library and hiding its complexity and doing most of the work just by CLI command.

 app from `libraray-demo` project is using `<ml-my-lib>` component and `MyLibService` from `my-lib` library project.
-It's also exporting `MyLibModule` which is making both of the component and service available in app project.
+It is importing `MyLibModule` which is making both of the component and service available in app project.

 ``` typescript
 import { MyLibModule } from 'my-lib';